NEGRAH-S/Bank-website/README.md

-# Bank-website
-Using HTML ,CSS I tried to create a Sample website for banking interface just show case my frontend capabilities.
-I totally agree with the fact that this project isn't of industry standard. soon will be uploading a higly interactive frontend pannel of a website.
+I tried to build a sample banking interface website using HTML and CSS to showcase my front-end skills.
+I completely concur that this project does not meet industry standards.
+A highly interactive website frontend panel will shortly be uploaded.